Diamondback Hook Review

-In 2018, Diamondback wanted to put together something that could do it all: Road rides, 8+ hour long hauls, cyclocross, and the occasional off-road situations, all while keeping the price point as low as possible.
-We’re convinced that they’ve pulled it off with the Diamondback Hook, an all-occasion, aluminum-framed beast of a bicycle.
+In 2019, Diamondback wanted to put together something that could do it all: Road rides, 8+ hour long hauls, cross-country, and occasional off-road situations, all while keeping the price point as low as possible.
+We’re convinced that they’ve pulled it off with the Diamondback Hook, an all-around, aluminum-framed beast of a bicycle.

 - Frame: 6061-T6 Butted Alloy for 27.5″, 1 1/8″ Head Tube, Formed Top and Down Tube, w/ Integrated Disc Brake Tabs